hj2choi/posix_shell/README.md

 # shell

-yeah it is a replicate of a shell program found in every other Unix-like Operating Systems
+yeah it is a shell program found in every other Unix-like Operating Systems